- Bacterial Infections 101 Pictures Slideshow

 Individuals who believe sick building syndrome is real consider the following as some of the major risk factors, but individual people may have only a few of these risk factors:

-- Spending time in a building that causes some or many of the nonspecific symptoms listed below
+- Spending time in a building (such as office workers) that causes some or many of the nonspecific symptoms listed below

 - Heightened sensitivity to environmental antigens